BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 ## A Word About Async Methods

 Most of the REST API calls in the SDK are submitted to a queue and executed in the background.
-These request, and their subsequent callbacks, occur on a background thread.
+These requests, and their subsequent callbacks, occur on a background thread.
 Due to the nature of how exceptions are handled by C# in background threads, exceptions that occur in a callback that are not caught, will be output to the console and consumed by the processing loop.

 Be aware of this when executing UI functions in a callback.
 Make sure that the UI functions are being executed inside a BeginInvokeOnMainThread call or it's platform equivalents.